influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 {{% tab-content %}}
 <!--------------------------- BEGIN influx3 CONTENT --------------------------->

-Query InfluxDB v3 using SQL and the `influx3` CLI, part of the [`InfluxCommunity/pyinflux3`](https://github.com/InfluxCommunity/pyinflux3) community repository.
+Query InfluxDB v3 using SQL and the `influx3` CLI.

 The following steps include setting up a Python virtual environment already covered in [Get started writing data](/influxdb/cloud-dedicated/get-started/write/?t=Python#write-line-protocol-to-influxdb).
 _If your project's virtual environment is already running, skip to step 3._